Nakkungu/datakit-financial-inclusion-Uganda/README.md

 ## **Overview**
 The dataset contains information about respondents from various economies, including their financial behaviors, account ownership, and usage of digital financial services.
 The SQL tables are normalized to reduce redundancy and improve data integrity.
 The tables are designed to answer questions related to financial inclusion, digital payments, savings, borrowing, and more.
+### NB.
+Ensure your dataset represent values and not numbers for the variables.

 The dataset is sourced from the **World Bank Microdata Library**: [https://microdata.worldbank.org](https://microdata.worldbank.org).